roc-lang/rfcs/0101-compiling-recursive-types.md

 ## Discussion

 The key insight here is that types can be equivalent, but layouts must be equal.
-The equivalence, I mean that types must be equal if you unroll their place of recursion indefinitely.

 There are only three ways to reconcile this:

 1. Types must be equal, not just equivalent.
 2. Equivalent types must produce equal layouts.
-3. Layouts must only be equivalent, not just equal.
+3. Layouts should be compared by equivalence rather than equality.

 Unless I am missing something, the solution space is bound to one of these three approaches.